Mantaro/MantaroBot/.github/ISSUE_TEMPLATE/suggestion.md

 ---

+**Before submitting I have**\
+(Simply replace the space inside the brackets with an X for the things you have done)
+- [ ] Double checked existing Issues/Pull Requests for a similar suggestion.

 **Describe the change you would like to see**
 Replace this with the change you would like to see and what feature you want to have change.